Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 - `startXmlElement_1`;
 - `startXmlElement_2`;

-These tests follows a similar pattern:
+These tests follow a similar pattern:

 - First a `setup()` function is called.
 This function sets a `TransformerHandler hd`, where its results are stored in a `ByteArrayOutputStream bytearr`.
 This means that everytime an information is added to `hd` it is written in the `bytearr`, so as the output can be analysed with `bytearr.toByteArray()`.
 An example is: